PearsonEducation/StatsAgg/readme.md

 ## What are StatsAgg's core features?

+* Receives and aggregates StatsD metrics
-* A complete re-implementation of StatsD
+    * StatsAgg contains a complete re-implementation of StatsD
+	* All metric-types are fully supported (and in some cases, enhanced)
-    * TCP & UDP support (both can run concurrently).
+    * TCP & UDP support (both can run concurrently)
-    * Support for all metric-types.
 * Receives (and optionally, aggregates) Graphite metrics
-    * TCP & UDP support (both can run concurrently).
+    * TCP & UDP support (both can run concurrently)
-    * (optionally) Aggregates into minimum, average, maximum for the values of an individual metric-path (during an 'aggregation window').
+    * Can aggregates into minimum, average, maximum, median, count, rate, and sum for the values of an individual metric-path (during an 'aggregation window').
+	* Aggregation works similarly to StatsD timer aggregation, but for Graphite metrics.
+* Receives OpenTSDB metrics
+    * Telnet & HTTP interfaces are supported
+	* Supports GZIP compression on HTTP interface
 * Outputs metrics to metric storage platforms
     * Graphite (and Graphite compatible services, like InfluxDB)
-    * OpenTSDB
+    * OpenTSDB (via telnet)
-    * Outputting to a storage engine is completely optional
+    * Outputting to a storage engine is completely optional; you can send metrics into StatsAgg without having them forwarded to a metric storage solution.
+This also means that if you’re having issues with your metric storage solution, StatsAgg will still be available & capable of alerting off the metrics that it receives.
 * A robust alerting mechanism
-    * Can alert off of any received/aggregated metric.
+    * Can alert off of any received/aggregated metric
-    * Regular-expression based mechanism for tying metrics & alerts together.
+    * Regular-expression based mechanism for tying metrics & alerts together
-    * 'threshold' based alerting, or 'availability' based alerting.
+    * 'threshold' or 'availability' based alerting
-    * A flexible alert-suspension mechanism.
+    * A flexible alert-suspension mechanism
-    * Alerts notifications can be sent via email, or viewed in the StatsAgg website.
+    * Alerts notifications can be sent via email or viewed in the StatsAgg website
 * A web-based UI for managing alerts & metrics

 A more detailed discussion of StatsAgg's features can be found in the [StatsAgg user manual](./docs/manual.pdf)